highfellow/cms-backup-script/README.md

 Installation
 ------------
 To install, clone the repo and symlink `backup` to `/usr/local/bin/backup`, and `backup.ini` to `/usr/local/etc/backup.ini`.
-Make a directory `backup.d` in `/usr/local/etc`; this contains any number of `<backup-config-name>.ini` files, which define a particular set of files and databases to back up. `test.ini` in this directory can be used as a template.
-For more information, see the comments in `backup.ini` and `test.ini`.
+Make a directory `backup.d` in `/usr/local/etc`; this contains any number of `<backup-config-name>.ini` files, which define a particular set of files and databases to back up. `example.ini` in this directory can be used as a template.
+For more information, see the comments in `backup.ini` and `example.ini`.

 Invocation
 ----------